yonch/opentelemetry-network/scratchpad/rc-hashmap.md

   - Clone: increments Entry refcount via interior Cell.
   - Drop: decrements; when zero, pushes slot onto the dropped list by rewriting `ref_or_next` to Next(head) and updating `dropped_head` to this slot.
 Physical removal is deferred.
   - Does not implement Deref.
 All value access goes through RcHashMap::{access, access_mut}.
+  - Owner pointer acquisition: computed once at Ref creation via `NonNull::new_unchecked(Rc::as_ptr(&rc_inner))`.
+This is O(1) and does not increment the Rc count.
+RcHashMap does not cache a NonNull; storing it only in Ref avoids needless duplication.

 Hashing and Equality
 - Entry<K,V>: Hash/Eq delegate to `key`.